Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 Aguas Calientes

-You must spend Night 1 in Aguas Calientes or Ollantaytambo.
-You can add this hotel night as an extra during the booking process.
+This itinerary requires you to spend night 1 in Aguas Calientes or Ollantaytambo.
+You can add this hotel stay during the booking process.

 DAY 2: